-To adjust a power seat, if equipped:
+To adjust the seat:

-- Move the seat forward or rearward by sliding the control (1) forward or rearward. - Raise or lower the front or rear part of the seat cushion by moving the front or rear of the control (1) up or down.

-Raise or lower the entire seat by moving the control (1) up or down.
+- Move the seat forward or rearward by moving the control forward or rearward. - Raise or lower the front part of the seat cushion by moving the front of the control up or down. - Raise or lower the entire seat by moving the rear of the control up or down.

-See Power Seat Adjustment on page 3-4.
+See Power Seat Adjustment on page 3-5.